advancedsoftwaresolutions/milebird/README.md

-# 📍 MileBird
+# 📍 MileMonkey

-**MileBird** is a clean, modern, iOS-native inspired mileage tracking app — designed to be the sleek, elegant successor to the original MileBug app.
+**MileMonkey** is a clean, modern, iOS-native inspired mileage tracking app — designed to be the sleek, elegant successor to the original MileBug app.

 Built with **Expo**, **React Native**, and **iOS HIG** (Human Interface Guidelines) styling in mind.